htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     names for plug-ins that will accomplish the task of doing file transfer when a job requests the transfer of an input file by specifying a URL.
 See
-    section \ `3.14.2 <SettingUpforSpecialEnvironments.html#x42-3480003.14.2>`__
+    :ref:`admin-manual/setting-up-special-environments:enabling the transfer
-    for a description of the functionality required of a plug-in.
+    of files specified by a url` for a description of the functionality required of a plug-in.

 ``RUN_FILETRANSFER_PLUGINS_WITH_ROOT`` :index:`RUN_FILETRANSFER_PLUGINS_WITH_ROOT`
     A boolean value that affects only Unix platforms and defaults to